Introduction to Learning and Teaching in Innovative Learning Environments (face-to-face)

 The course is ideal for supporting whole-school initiatives to introduce and develop learning and teaching in innovative learning environments.
 For those interested in booking a school session, please contact SLEC@det.nsw.edu.au.

-In addition to this introductory course, participants may wish to undertake either the Learning and Teaching in Innovative Learning Environments Proficient-level course suitable for classroom practitioners, and/or the Leading Learning and Teaching in Innovative Learning Environments Lead-level course suitable for school leaders.
+In addition to this introductory course, participants may wish to undertake either the Learning and Teaching in Innovative Learning Environments Proficient-level course suitable for classroom practitioners and/or the Leading Learning and Teaching in Innovative Learning Environments course at Highly Accomplished level, suitable for school leaders.

 |Non-registered hours||3 hours|